 • Requests are reviewed for completeness and eligibility; when there are more eligible requests than funds, a lottery will be used.

-• Because this cycle is a pilot for us, we expect to refine policies and procedures for future cycles based on the information we learn.
+• Each doula can submit a request once per cycle.
+Because this cycle is a pilot for us, we expect to refine policies and procedures for future cycles based on the information we learn.
 Stay tuned for more details on this.

 • By check mailed to the recipient's home or via PayPay, your choice.